-“As much as I like oranges, ma’am.
-I didn’t eat those fruit.
+“As much as I like oranges, ma’am, I didn’t eat your fruit.
 Have never taken a thing from this house.
 I’m no thief, and if you’d like me to buy you some, I’m happy to do so.”

 “What do you think, Ivanka?
 Can we trust our old friend Demo?”